Why Family-Friendly Workplaces Matter in Canada Right Now

 — Chris Ho, P&P Coach, Canada

-At Parent & Professional, we work closely with Canadian employers to bring family-friendly values to life, whether that’s through parental leave coaching, support for working carers, or through empowering managers to lead with empathy and confidence.
+At Parent & Professional, we partner with Canadian employers to bring workplace family-friendly values to life, whether that’s through parental leave coaching, support for working carers, or empowering managers to lead with empathy and confidence.

-Our approach is practical, flexible and grounded in what people really need to feel supported at work.
-When family-friendly benefits are meaningful, visible, and embedded into everyday culture, they don’t just help employees thrive, they help organisations stand out.
+Our approach is practical, flexible, and grounded in what people really need to feel supported at work.
+When family-friendly benefits are meaningful, visible, and embedded into culture, they don’t just help employees thrive, they help organisations stand out.